Psykotikism/Mutant_Tanks/INFORMATION.md

 		// - "Vampire Health"
 		// - "Vampire Range"
 		// - "Vampire Range Chance"
-		// "Vampire Hit" - When a survivor is hit by the Super Tank's claw or rock, the Super Tank gains health.
+		// "Vampire Hit" - When a survivor is hit by the Super Tank's claw or rock, or a survivor hits the Super Tank with a melee weapon, the Super Tank gains health.
 		// - "Vampire Chance"
 		// - "Vampire Hit Mode"
 		// Requires "st_vampire.smx" to be installed.